akazukin5151/approportionment/README.md

 ## Binary program

+The binary program is not entirely offline because it uses Dhall to pass settings, and uses the Dhall standard library, which is imported from its online repository.

 0. Install requirements for plotting `pip install -r python/requirements.txt`
 1. Edit `config/config.dhall` as you please.
 The types and validator functions are in `config/lib/schema.dhall`.
 2. Statically type-check and validate the config with `dhall resolve --file config/config.dhall | dhall normalize --explain`